- Download our Moving to Oman Guide (PDF)

 Customer service in Oman

-Customer service can seem somewhat non-existent in Oman.
-It can be difficult to find employees that are helpful and knowledgeable.
+Customer service can seem non-existent in Oman.
+It can be difficult to find employees that are altogether helpful and knowledgeable.
 This can be an adjustment for Westerners who are used to a different standard of service.
 When great customer service is found, it is not forgotten within the expat community.

-Men and women in Oman
+Gender in Oman

 When men greet each other, they generally shake hands and sometimes kiss on the cheek.
 Only shake a local women’s hand if she extends hers first.
 If invited into a local family’s home, try to avoid admiring an item excessively.
 The host may feel obligated to hand it over as a gift.

 Alcohol in Oman

-It is also important to mention that the legal alcohol limit is close to zero; drinking and driving is considered taboo in Oman.
+It is also important to mention that the legal alcohol limit is close to zero.
+Drinking and driving is considered taboo in Oman.